 Businesses that Can Benefit from The No-Code Movement

 The no-code movement isn’t new, but it has gained momentum recently.
 Companies use it now to create all types of software, from mobile apps to websites.
-And it does sound tempting to build software without coding knowledge in a short time.
+And it does sound tempting to build software without coding knowledge in such a short time.
 In all honesty, who doesn’t want to save thousands of dollars per project?
 I can’t think of anyone.
 The point of discussion here is whether every industry can benefit from the new software approach.
 Although it’s too soon to tell, we can think of a few types of businesses that will especially appreciate the no-code movement.

 Brief History of the No-Code Movement